Dev-Khant/tell-what-a-video-does/README.md

 ## Features ✨

 👉 **Video Understanding** : The tool utilizes the **Transformer** model for audio transcription, converting spoken words into textual format.
 It also employs image captioning techniques to extract text from images within the video. **Image embeddings** are also used to compare images and only use images unqiue for extracting info.
+Video and Audio are processed **parallelly**.

 👉 **Question & Answer** : Users can ask questions about the video's content.
 The tool leverages the power of **Chromadb** as a vector database to provide accurate and contextually relevant answers.